researchers change blood type of donor kidney

 This is a global problem, the studies published on the subject across the Channel, across the Atlantic, in Brazil, in Germany, in Hungary, in Australia or in New Zealand ” all conclude that there are strong social disparities according to income, level of education and ethnic origin.
 Low socioeconomic status is associated with increased incidence of kidney disease, more frequent progression to end-stage, inadequate dialysis treatment, reduced access to transplantation, plus all the effects of poorer health “, recall the researchers.

-In conclusion, this technique of converting blood groups to create a universal kidney could increase the supply of kidneys available for transplantation, especially among minority ethnic groups who are less likely to match the majority of donated kidneys.
+In conclusion, this technique of converting blood groups to create a universal kidney might increase the supply of kidneys available for transplantation, especially among minority ethnic groups who are less likely to match the majority of donated kidneys.
 With such a change, it is possible to transplant this universal organ to a patient of group A or group B, without any restrictions.
-Serena MacMillan concludes: It’s very exciting to think about how this could potentially impact so many lives. ».
+Serena MacMillan concludes: It’s very exciting to think regarding how this might potentially impact so many lives. ».